ianwijma/unrealistically-large-numbers.js/README.md

 but luckily the page also have some handy unit chart with 1 till 9, for units, tens and hundreds.
 Which makes making a system easier.

-Here is a copy paste of the table:
+Here is a copy paste of the table I'm going to name the prefix table:

 |number|Units|Tens|Hundreds|
 |:---------------|:---------------|:---------------|:---------------|